-2021 Regions in Recovery Festival Partners
+2021 Regions in Recovery Festival Partners and Supporters

 The Regions in Recovery e-Festival is a research-led celebration of thinking about our regions and cities in a time of great crisis and change.
 The word Festival illustrates that the event takes place over several weeks, accommodating the work of many researchers and policymakers along with an optional social and well-being programme.
 The collective goal is to bring together an inclusive community to share research thoughts and to network.